stafflink-pty-ltd/stafflink-gf-agentbox/readme.md

 # Usage
 1. Create a Form.
 Create or edit a form using Gravity Forms.
 2. Create an Agentbox Field
-    - Go to the form settings under Stafflink
+    - Go to the form settings under Realcoder
     - Create a new feed
     - Configure the feed by mapping the Gravity form fields to Agentbox fields.
 3. Save and Test